 How to show your home some LOVE

 We know the importance of loving ourselves, don’t we?
-If self love and self care are missing, then it’s a recipe for anxiety, depression or burnout.
-Investing into ourselves is essential in order to care for others and be effective in pretty much whatever we do.
-Whether it’s exercise, a hair cut, a massage or ignoring the to-do list in favour of relaxing with a book – these things make all the difference to how we feel.
+If self-love and self-care are missing, then it’s a recipe for anxiety, depression, or burnout.
+Investing in ourselves is essential in order to care for others and be effective in pretty much whatever we do.
+Whether it’s exercise, a haircut, a massage, or ignoring the to-do list in favour of relaxing with a book – these things make all the difference to how we feel.
 Basically, you get out what you put in.

 But how about showing your home some love?

-As organisers, we often work with clients who’s homes have been neglected over the years.
+As organisers, we often work with clients whose homes have been neglected over the years.
 Their homes are crying out for some time, attention, care and….LOVE.